fredpi/SwiftLint/README.md

 ### Nested Configurations

-In addition to a main configuration that is defined by one file or a hierarchy of files, you can put other configuration files named `.swiftlint.yml` into the directory structure that then get merged as a child config, but only with an effect for those files that are within the same directory as the config or in a deeper directory where
+In addition to a main configuration (the `.swiftlint.yml` file in the root folder), you can put other configuration files named `.swiftlint.yml` into the directory structure that then get merged as a child config, but only with an effect for those files that are within the same directory as the config or in a deeper directory where